kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 ## Reprioritization

+Once a client sends a request with a priority, circumstances might change and mean that it is beneficial to change the priority of the response.
+As an example, a web browser might issue a prefetch request for an HTML document with the urgency parameter of the Priority request header field set to `background`.
+Then, when the user navigates to the HTML while prefetch is in action, it would send a reprioritization frame with the priority field value set to `urgency=0`.

-Once a client sends a request, it cannot reprioritize the corresponding response by using the Priority header field.
+However, a client cannot reprioritize a response by using the Priority header field.
 This is because an HTTP header field can only be sent as part of an HTTP message.
 Therefore, to support reprioritization, it is necessary to define a HTTP-version-dependent mechanism for transmitting the priority parameters.

-One approach that we can use in HTTP/2 ({{?RFC7540}}) is to use a frame that carries the priority parameters.
+One approach that we can use in HTTP/2 ({{?RFC7540}}) and HTTP/3 ({{?I-D.draft-ietf-quic-http-23}}) is to use a frame that carries the priority parameters.
+Since reprioritization takes place after the request has been sent, such frames need to be sent on the version-specific control stream and reference the stream on which the response is delivered.

+### HTTP/2 REPRIORITY Frame

+The HTTP/2 REPRIORITY frame (type=0xF) carries the stream ID of the response that is being reprioritized, and the updated priority in ASCII text, using the same representation as that of the Priority header field value.

+The REPRIORITY frame is sent on stream 0.

 ~~~ drawing
   0                   1                   2                   3